We have an amazing range of courses and a choice of how you study

 Teesside University Alumni Association

 A degree in computing can offer you excellent job prospects.
 Whether you like solving problems, are keen to develop and build new systems or want to work in digital media, we help you gain the skills to do it.
-Here we provide the flexibility for you to build a degree based on your preferences and needs.
-BSc Computing allows you to tailor your own degree by choosing from a broad portfolio of modules based on the following four themes:
+Here we provide flexibility for you to build a degree on your preferences and needs.
+You have a wide range of subjects to select from so that you can tailor your learning to match your own specific requirements.

 How to understand the Key Information Set